JSTOR Open Community Collections

 Your institution’s content will be promoted with a unique landing page for browsing, sub-collection groups, and searching within your collections.

 Your content will also benefit from features of the JSTOR platform and interface, including full-text search; citation management tools; filtering and faceting; IIIF-compliant viewer; content download and sharing, in addition to innovative research tools such as Text Analyzer and Workspace.
 And we’ll provide you with usage statistics.

 Global reach and usage

-JSTOR’s Open Community Collections are discoverable through EBSCO Discovery Service™ (EDS), freely providing unique primary sources to EBSCO’s more than 11,000 subscribing institutions in over 100 countries.
+JSTOR’s Open Community Collections are discoverable through EBSCO Discovery Service™ (EDS), OCLC, and ProQuest/Ex Libris, freely providing unique primary sources to thousands of subscribing institutions worldwide.

 Discovery of JSTOR’s Open Community Collections is also aided by Google indexing, with 62% of item requests coming from the open web.
 In the past year, more than 7,800 unique institutions have accessed these collections from over 180 countries.

 “Middlebury College was enticed very early on to JSTOR Open Community Collections mostly because we wanted our digital collections to be circulating in JSTOR’s orbit, available wherever our students and faculty were discovering JSTOR’s trustworthy content.
 Middlebury is primarily an undergraduate teaching college, and our students start their research in our ILS discovery service, EBSCO.
 Having the local collections we share with JSTOR turn up alongside our library holdings fulfills a promise we make to our students that our ILS—as an alternative to Google—can satisfy their research needs.”